Arts Commission Gallery

 City Hall information

 Free docent-led tours meet at the tour kiosk near the Van Ness Ave entrance, but City Hall is best seen in action.
 For insight into how San Francisco government works – or doesn't – the Board of Supervisors meets Tuesdays at 2pm in City Hall; check the agenda and minutes online.
-Theoretically, visitors may be removed for 'boisterous' behavior, but this being San Francisco, democracy in action can get pretty rowdy without fazing seen-it-all security guards.
+Theoretically, visitors may be removed for 'boisterous' behavior, but this being San Francisco, democracy in action can get pretty rowdy without fazing security guards.